ssube/feedme/README.md

 You can set the `*_API` variables even if they are not being used and switch back and forth with the `*_TOOL` variables.

+If you are using a private GPT2 model for generating example prompts, you will need to set `HF_TOKEN` to a HuggingFace API token that has permission to download that model.

+If you are posting to Civitai, you will need to set `CIVITAI_SESSION` to a session cookie.

 ### Docker

 ```shell